Chapter 25 : Questions and Answers.

 “We could try, I suppose,” she said quietly.
 “We need to make sure we’re completely covered though.”

-It wasn’t easy sitting comfortably while making sure the Cloak kept them completely hidden.
+It wasn’t easy sitting comfortably while making sure they remained completely hidden.
 They needed to sit very close together and avoid stretching their legs or it would slip off.

 They tried sitting cross-legged, but it quickly became uncomfortable as did kneeling.
 Eventually, they stood up again and just leaned against the wall.